KubaBoi/CheeseFramework/README.md

 #### 7.1.2 Methods of controller

 There is sctrict scheme how should method in controller looks so it can handle endpoint.
-Method have to be static, so add `@staticmethod` annotation above method definition.
-Method have to be anotated.
+Method has to be static, so add `@staticmethod` annotation above method definition.
+Method has to be anotated.
 Annotation for endpoints contains HTTP method (right now only `GET` and `POST`) and endpoint.
-Method have to have 3 arguments: server, path, auth.
+Method has to have 3 arguments: `server`, `path`, `auth`.

 ```python
 #@post /apiEndpoint;